helenahartmann/awesome-PhD/README.md

 ### Organization
 - [BRAINVERSE](https://github.com/ReproNim/brainverse): A neat, open-source, cross-platform tool for notetaking, experiment planning and a labbook tool.
 - [NOTION](http://notion.so/): I've said it before and I'll say it again - Notion is the best application there is to keep all your (PhD) note-taking mess in one place.
 If you want to save Tweets and Threads automatically to Notion, use [this](https://twitter.com/SaveToNotion/status/1462012037568073728?s=20&t=KLSbjBQ3HEL1LYlqklKRzA) tutorial.
+- [OBSIDIAN](https://obsidian.md/): An alternative to Notion, with a wide range of community generated plugins.
 - [TRELLO](https://trello.com/): Trello helps you stay organized and work together with others by letting you create lists about anything you want.
 - [The Good Research Code Handbook](https://goodresearch.dev/index.html): Organize your code so that it is easy to understand and works reliably.